Top tips for producing a great website

 - Get the picture!

 Don't use pictures just for the sake of it.
 Choose images that add something to the page and give context.
-Generally, photographs should be saved as jpeg format whilst pictures containing solid blocks of colour, eg. graphics, should be saved as gif format.
+Generally, photographs should be saved as jpg format whilst pictures containing solid blocks of colour, eg. graphics, should be saved as png or gif format.

 Many blind and partially sighted people use screen reading software to help them use websites.
 To aid this software you should always include ‘alt text’ (alternative text) with all images.
 This is the text you see when you hover the mouse over a picture.
 Avoid 'click here' links and describe where the user will be taken.
 Example: 'Find out how to apply', rather than "Click here for more".